chrisgrieser/shimmering-obsidian/README.md

 - Open in Obsidian or GitHub
 - 🆕 Access Plugin Settings
 - 🆕 Search & Create GitHub Issues
 - 🆕 *No annoyed developers!
-When the installed version is out of date, issue creation is blocked and replaced by a shortcut to update the plugin instead*
+When the installed version is out of date, issue creation is blocked and replaced by a shortcut to update the plugin instead.*

 ### [Workspace Switcher](documentation/Workspace%20Switcher.md)
 - ✴️ Quickly switch Workspaces